sebastian-loefflath-rewe/user-demo/README.md

 ## Task

 If you encounter any problems, please reach out to us.
 We are happy to help.
-And please do not spend to much time on this.
+And please do not spend too much time on this.

 We have a small application that currently just returns a list of users from the database and displays them.
 Your task is to extend the application.